Skip to content

 The new device is now deployed in Versa Director.

-Creating the Versa MVE in the Megaport Portal
+Creating an MVE in the Megaport Portal

 Before you create an MVE in the Megaport Portal, you need to determine the best location - one that supports MVE and one that is in the most compatible metro area.
 You can connect multiple locations to an individual MVE.
 For location details, see Planning Your Versa Deployment.